Meet Ritu Bhathal from But I Smile Anyway

 I use WordPress, as I mentioned earlier.
-And this is purely because it was started on a whim!
+And this is pure because it was started on a whim!
 I pay for the premium site and love everything I am able to do on it.

 - What genre/topic/theme do you blog about?
 Do you ever deviate from that theme?

 Eclectic at best!
 I have no niche.
 I write whatever comes to mind.
-Be it poetry or prose inspired by prompts, or anecdotes from my family or teaching life to book and film reviews and recipes, you’ll find it there.
+Be it poetry or prose inspired by prompts, or anecdotes from my family, or teaching life to book and film reviews and recipes, you’ll find it there.
 There is also a healthy dose of positivity on there too.

 - How often do you blog per week or month?

 Oh my!
 I clocked over 1000 posts in my first year!
 I’d say I actually tend to post daily, as I have specific creative prompts I like to take part in.
-My only regular slot is Spidey’s Serene Sunday, started when I found my son’s Spiderman toy in a rather meditative position one morning.
+My only regular slot is Spidey’s Serene Sunday, which started when I found my son’s Spiderman toy in a rather meditative position one morning.
 I took a photo and he’s been there every Sunday since then, giving me some sort of motivational or inspirational quote to ponder upon!
 Other than that, my musing posts come when there is something I feel the urge to write about.
-My post count is just under 3000 published but there are over a hundred in my draft folder that was posted at one time, and I took out for various reasons.
+My post count is just under 3000 published but there are over a hundred in my draft folder that was posted at one time, and I took it out for various reasons.

 - Do you have any wisdom or tip/s regarding blogging to share with us?